 Some charter schools may be eligible for the Advance Payment according to Idaho Code §33-5208.
 This means that they can receive reimbursement for current fiscal year transportation claim, although the fiscal year has not closed and the actual claim has not been audited yet.

-The state department of education is authorized to make an advance payment of 25% of a public charter school's estimated annual apportionment for its first year of operation, and each year thereafter, provided the public charter school is serving more grades or at least 10% more classes than the previous year, to assist the school with initial start-up costs or payroll obligations.
+The Idaho Department of Education is authorized to make an advance payment of 25% of a public charter school's estimated annual apportionment for its first year of operation, and each year thereafter, provided the public charter school is serving more grades or at least 10% more classes than the previous year, to assist the school with initial start-up costs or payroll obligations.

 Transportation advanced payments will then be made in February and March to bring the total up to 60% of anticipated expenditures, with a final payment at the end of the fiscal year brining this to 85% before the $7.5 mil adjustment.
 Additionally, the previous year’s actual expenditures are run through the full funding formula and the difference between this amount and what was received in advanced payment the previous year would be included in the February, May, and end of fiscal year payment above.